lukaspfitscher/hydrogen-space-elevator/README.md

 - cargo (human or robot)
 - motor for elevating

-The elevator will be driven by solarpanels attached to the elevator.
-Or by a high voltage current source. so to make a elavator for one person.
+The elevator will be driven by solarpanels attached to the elevator or by a high voltage current source. so to make a elavator for one person.